On toric ideals arising from signed graphs

 \end{example}

 It is easy to see that Theorem~\ref{thm:signed:primitive} is a generalization of Theorem~\ref{thm:graph:primitive}.
-Moreover, if you consider an orientation of a cycle as a signed graph, then it is an even closed walk.
-Thus every digraph has no odd closed walk, which implies that Theorem~\ref{thm:signed:primitive} is also a generalization of Theorem~\ref{thm:digraph:primitive}.
+Moreover, if you consider an orientation of a cycle as a signed graph, then it is an even-signed closed walk.
+Thus, every digraph has no odd-signed closed walk, which implies that Theorem~\ref{thm:signed:primitive} is also a generalization of Theorem~\ref{thm:digraph:primitive}.